torappinfo/uweb/misc/ebrowser/README.md

 - much less memory footprint than edge/chrome browser and highly performant.
 - keyboard friendly with vim-style keymaps and command line support in address bar.
 - [global redirection](https://uweb.surge.sh/en/redirect/index.html#) to bypass censorship.
 - user scripts at will.
-Ex. pressing "tr" to translate the page (need mapkeys.json config).
+Ex. pressing "md" in no-focus mode to preview markdown file.
 - customizable.

 Note: Usually electron apps are heavyweight as they use browsers for simple things.
 Ebrowser uses core chromium effectively and very lightweight.
 Recommend to install electron separately.